-Children with Asperger syndrome have difficulty communicating and interacting with people.
+Children with autism spectrum disorder have difficulty communicating and interacting with people.
 They have problems reading the emotional signals from others that let them know how someone is feeling.
 They may also seem clumsy and tend to have repetitive behaviors, such as repeating certain routines or rituals over and over again.
-Children with Asperger syndrome don't outgrow it—it is a lifetime condition—but with proper treatment most people can lead full and productive lives.
+Children with autism spectrum disorder don't outgrow it — it is a lifetime condition — but with proper treatment most people can lead full and productive lives.

 The first symptoms are usually seen at about age 3:

 Obsessive interests.
-Children with Asperger syndrome often become overly interested in a single object or subject and devote all their time and attention to it.
+Children with autism spectrum disorder often become overly interested in a single object or subject and devote all their time and attention to it.
 They tend to learn everything they can about that one topic and talk about it constantly, sometimes sounding like a junior expert.

 Unusual speech.
-Children with Asperger syndrome have good vocabularies but unusual ways of expressing themselves.
+Children with autism spectrum disorder have good vocabularies but unusual ways of expressing themselves.
 They may talk in a monotone voice and do not recognize the need to control the volume of their voice, speaking loudly in libraries or movie theaters, for example.

 Social isolation.
 Children with the condition have trouble making friends because they are awkward in social situations.
 They may stand too close or talk too loudly to others, who may see their behavior as odd or inappropriate.